freifunk-gluon/gluon/README.md

 To build Gluon, after checkeing out the repository change to the source root directory to  perform the following commands:

-    git submodule update --init                                  # Get other repositories used by Gluon git clone git://github.com/freifunk-gluon/site-ffhl.git site # Get the Freifunk Lübeck site repository - or use your own! make                                                         # Build Gluon
+    git clone git://github.com/freifunk-gluon/site-ffhl.git site # Get the Freifunk Lübeck site repository - or use your own! make update                                                  # Get other repositories used by Gluon make                                                         # Build Gluon

 When calling make, the OpenWRT build environment is prepared/updated.
-To rebuilt the images only, just use:
+To rebuild the images only, just use:

     make images

-The built images can be found in the directory ./images.
+The built images can be found in the directory `images`.

 For the build reserve 6GB of disk space.
-The building requires packages for subversion, ncurses headers (libncurses-dev) and zlib headers (libz-dev).`
+The building requires packages for `subversion`, ncurses headers (`libncurses-dev`) and zlib headers (`libz-dev`).`

-There are three levels of 'make clean':
+There are three levels of `make clean`:

     make clean